gourav-singh01/Auriga/README.md

 * Restore archived habits
 * View completion history for individual habits
 * 75-day challenge progress indicator
+* In-app morning reminder for habits that are still incomplete for the current day
 * Responsive design for desktop and mobile screens
 * Export and import habit data